Detection of standing internal gravity waves in experiments with convection over a wavy heated wall: Abstract

 \section{Abstract}

-Convection over a wavy heated bottom wall in the air flow has been studied in the experiments with the Rayleigh number $\sim 10^8$.
-It is shown that the mean temperature gradient in the flow core inside the large-scale circulation is directed upward, that corresponds to the stably stratified flow.
-In this experiments with a wavy heated bottom wall, we detect large-scale standing internal gravity waves excited in the regions with the stably stratified flow.
+Convection over a wavy heated bottom wall in the air flow has been studied in experiments with the Rayleigh number $\sim 10^8$.
+It is shown that the mean temperature gradient in the flow core inside a large-scale circulation is directed upward, that corresponds to the stably stratified flow.
+In the experiments with a wavy heated bottom wall, we detect large-scale standing internal gravity waves excited in the regions with the stably stratified flow.
 The wavelength and the period of these waves are much larger than the turbulent spatial and time scales, respectively.
-In particular, the frequencies of the observed large-scale waves vary from 0.01 Hz to 0.1 Hz, while the turbulent time in the integral scale is about 0.5 s.
-The measured spectrum of these waves contains several localized maxima, that implies an existence of waveguide resonators for the internal gravity waves.
-For the same imposed mean temperature differences between bottom and upper walls, but in the experiments with a smooth plane bottom wall, there are much less locations with a stably stratified flow, and the internal gravity waves are not observed.
+In particular, the frequencies of the observed large-scale waves vary from 0.006 Hz to 0.07 Hz, while the turbulent time in the integral scale is about 0.5 s.
+The measured spectra of these waves contains several localized maxima, that implies an existence of waveguide resonators for the large-scale standing internal gravity waves.
+For comparisons, experiments with convection over a smooth plane bottom wall at the same mean temperature difference between bottom and upper walls have been also conducted.
+In these experiments various locations with a stably stratified flow are also found and the large-scale standing internal gravity waves are observed in these regions.